mcaselli-civic/identity-swap/README.md

-Centralised exchanges that previously emphasised anonymity, such as [BitMEX](https://www.coindesk.com/bitmex-accelerates-identity-verification-kyc), have already integrated KYC to avoid the risk of being shut down by regulators.
+Centralised exchanges that previously emphasised anonymity, such as [BitMEX](https://www.coindesk.com/bitmex-accelerates-identity-verification-kyc), have recently integrated KYC to avoid the risk of being shut down by regulators.

 Adding KYC or Identity in any form to DEXes is a much more